USNavalResearchLaboratory/turboWAVE/docs/dev-tool.rst

 		* Search the ``moduleTool`` vector for a compatible tool, and copy the dynamically typecast compatible pointer to your pointer.
 		* If no compatible tool is found, either throw an error, or create a default tool using ``owner->CreateTool``.

+	#.
+If you need to set the tool's member variables based on module data, it is safest to do this in the ``Initialize`` method, since this is called only after all modules have exchanged resources.

 .. tip::

 	If you want to create a tool exclusively for the use of a particular module, *and* there is no need for input file or restart file interaction, you can simply create it in the module constructor, and remove it in the module destructor.